pryv/config-template-pryv.io/README.md

 MongoDB on v1.1 had a password as it was not isolated from the public network interface.
 In the containerized version, MongoDB runs in a container whose network interface is exclusively reachable from the core & preview containers.
 Therefore we don't use username/password credentials anymore.
--> Do we keep them or disable them during upgrade?